FUERZA Program

 We are proud to announce "FUERZA"

-a training grant sponsored by the National Institutes of Health
+an undergraduate training grant sponsored by the National Institutes of Health

 FUERZA students will have the opportunity to participate in an SLHS research lab for a paid rotation.
 During your rotation, you will learn about research and identify goals with your mentor.
 You will take part in mentoring activities outside your home lab (e.g., applying to graduate school; and learning about research as a career) and be part of the FUERZA cohort.